erafkin/AI_ethics_final/README.md

-# Final for Ethics in AI
+# Final Project for Ethics in AI

-Looking at bias in pretrained audio embeddings via cluster purity.
-Trying to debias the embeddings too.
+Playground for exploring bias in pretrained audio embeddings via cluster purity.

+Trying linear methods to debias the embeddings.

 ## Setup
 Developed in `python3.11`